EpykLab/gryt-ci/docs/steps.md

   - Note: The Docker SDK for Python is an optional dependency.
 Install with `pip install docker` in your environment.

 ## Notes
+- Live output streaming: when you run pipelines with `gryt run ... --show`, most steps that wrap shell commands stream their stdout/stderr live to your terminal.
+This includes CommandStep and language wrappers (Go, Node, Python, Rust).
+ContainerBuildStep also streams Docker build/push output via the SDK.
 - Steps store their results to the `steps_output` table by default when a Data instance is attached to the Step (either directly or via Runner).
+For command-like steps, stdout and stderr are also saved in dedicated `stdout`/`stderr` columns (in addition to the full structured `output_json`).
 - Choose unique Step ids to avoid primary key collisions when using a persistent DB.
 - Steps can take an optional `hook` to send lifecycle events to logs or remote services.
 See docs/hooks.md.